metagentools/GraphBin/README.md

 * Assembly graph file (in `.asqg` format)
 * Binning output from an existing tool (in `.csv` format)

 **Note:** The binning output file should have comma separated values ```(contig_identifier, bin_number)``` for each contig.
 The contents of the binning output file should look similar to the example given below.
-The numbering of bins starts from 1.
+Contigs are named according to their original identifier and the numbering of bins starts from 1.

 Example SPAdes binned input
 ```